Webinar

 What to expect going forward

-Investors continue to closely track jobs data as key economic indicators and how they may signal potential Fed interest rate cuts.
+Investors continue to closely track jobs data as an important economic indicator and a potential signal about Fed monetary policy.
 Fed rate cuts are considered a way to boost the economy, help support the stock market rally that began in 2023, and also benefit the bond market.

 Talk with a wealth professional if you have questions about your personal financial circumstances or investment portfolio.